bboortz/crackme-solutions/crackmes.one/64e91b92d931496abf9091e3_ithawk_Find_password/solution/SOLUTION.md

 * the passed password will be encrypted using the function `encrypt` and compared with a fixed password.
 * `Try Harder and Debug More!` will be printed in case of a wrong password
 * `Congrats, Access Granted!!` will be printed in case of a right password
-* the fixex password is defined using the decompiler as follows:
+* according the decompiler is the fixex password is defined as follows:
 ```
         s2 = (char *)0x3a275e3d713c4a39;
         var_40h = 0x2b233a642a232a68;